sundbp/sqlite4clj/README.md

 ## Why is this fast?

-The two main speedups are from caching query statements at a connection level and using macros for inline caching of column reading functions.
+The two main speedups are from caching query statements at a connection level and using inline caching of column reading functions.

 ## Further reading